Data Entry Clerk Resume Example

 Highlight your typing speed.
 Most entry-level roles want at least 40-50 WPM.
 List any experience with Microsoft Excel, Google Sheets, or data management platforms.
 This shows you’re ready to jump in.

 Don’t forget to include soft skills like time management and organization.
 Reliable candidates stand out, even with limited experience.
-You can also mention school projects or internships that involve data.
+You can also mention school projects or internships that involve data, and reinforce your skills in your cover letter.

 If you’re aiming for a data entry manager job, your resume needs to highlight both leadership and technical skills.
 I focus on accuracy, team management, and workflow optimization.